-What they tell me the story about is how they were literally saved by some idea they encountered, in a novel, in a research article, or in the person of someone (not always a scholar) whose work and spirit embodied the life they wanted.
-They talk about the first time they encountered that thing that was somehow entirely new, but also felt like a key unlocking something they’d sensed all along, but not been previously able to access.
-They talk about the new world they’d been shown and how entering into it felt like a kind of coming home.
+What they tell me the story about is how they were literally saved by some idea they encountered: in a novel, in a research article.
+Sometimes in a person (not always a scholar) whose work and spirit embodied the life they wanted to lead.
+They talk about the first time they encountered that thing that was somehow entirely new, but also the key to a world they’d sensed, but been unable to find.
+They talk about how entering that world felt like a kind of coming home.
 So much so that they don’t just think O man.
 That’s what I wanna do.
 They think O man.
 That’s what I’m meant to do.

-One simple way to stay on track is to take a few minutes and write down what your purpose is.
-If this seems a little woo-woo, think about it this way: you’ve already written a Statement of Purpose, several times.
+One simple way to uncover your purpose is to take a few minutes and write down the purpose of the manuscript you're working on right now.
+If this seems just a little too corporate—or perhaps a tad too woo woo, think about it this way: you’ve already written a Statement of Purpose, most likely several times.
 You did it when you applied to grad school, when you wrote your job letter, even when you wrote your Research Statement for your mid-probationary or tenure review.
-With each of these documents, you were asked to do more than list your plans and accomplishments: instead you were asked to make meaning of all that you do; to describe the point of all this work.
+With each of these documents, you were asked to do more than list your plans and accomplishments: instead you were asked to make meaning of all that you do.
 We tend to consider this question narrowly, in reference to our research agenda.
-Rarely do we broaden the scope of our questioning and think how it might apply not just to our work, but also to our lives.
+Rarely do we broaden the scope of our questioning and think how it might apply not just to our work, but also to our life.

-Nick and Hillary are in Delhi right now, God love ‘em, and watching them on Insta sorta makes me wish I was them.
-But I also just polished off a chapter; one I hope is going to someday help a whip smart but struggling graduate student figure out how to finish her dissertation without killing herself in the process.
+While I write this, Nick and Hillary are in Delhi, God love ‘em, and seeing them on Insta sorta makes me wish I was them.
+But I also just polished off a chapter; one I hope is going to someday help a whip smart but struggling graduate student finish her dissertation without killing herself in the process.
 It’s a little bit boring, I admit, especially when compared to India.
-But it’s what I’m meant to do.
+But I’m actually ok with it.
+Because it’s what I’m meant to do.

 Want the InkWell blog delivered straight to your inbox?
 Have questions about this post and how to follow its suggestions?
 Subscribe to Inkling, a bite-sized newsletter filled with ideas, inspiration, and information for academic writers.